Which of the following functional groups is not typically associa... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is not typically associated with flavoring compounds?
+Which of the following functional groups is not typically associated with the five basic taste sensations?

 A